 - play an active role in community outreach and education regarding the protection of our cultural and natural resources; and

-We derive our authority and jurisdiction from our traditional laws to manage and safeguard the lands and waters of our territories for the health of future generations.
+As Indigenous peoples we derive our authority and jurisdiction from our traditional laws to manage and safeguard the lands and waters of our territories for the health of future generations.